HL7/cqf-measures/input/pages/packaging.md

 3. **Terminology Dependencies**: Any CodeSystem or ValueSet resources required for the artifact
 4. **Test Cases**: Any test cases defined for the artifact

-*Note that if an artifact package is large enough to require segmentation in multiple bundles, use of `transaction` bundles may not be feasible.
+{:.new-content #FHIR-30079}*Note that if an artifact package is large enough to require segmentation in multiple bundles, use of `transaction` bundles may not be feasible.

 ### Packaging Libraries
 {: #packaging-libraries}